mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

  - Req: the operations and cash-flows of the divested business component must be distinguished from those of the continuing operations.

-- First: restating past 2 years of income statement excluding the discontinued operations.
+1. **Restating past 2 years** of income statement excluding the discontinued operations.

-- Second: effects of the discontinued operations are reported separately, net of tax, below income from continuing operations.
+2. In the **current year** income statement the discontinued operations are reported separately, net of tax, below income from continuing operations.
-  - (US GAAP) (1) income or loss from discontinued operations, (2) gain or loss on disposal.

-- Balance sheet: assets (liab.) that relate to discontinued operations are segregated and shown separately as assets (liab.) held for disposal.
+3. In the **current year** Balance sheet: assets (liab.) that relate to discontinued operations are segregated and shown separately as _assets (liab.) held for disposal_.

 ---
 ### Analysis of discontinued operations:
-- Discontinued operations are not expected to recur, so they are irrelevant for determining economic or permanent income or operating or nonoperating income.
+- Discontinued operations are not expected to recur, so they are irrelevant for determining the permanent income.
 - The adjustment is straightforward.
   -  For the current and past two years because companies must restate their income statements, reporting the income of discontinued operations separately.
   -  Amounts for assets and liabilities are typically provided in footnote disclosures.